caps-tum/sys-sage/docs/PAPI_Integration.md

    - `sys_sage::PAPI_stop`  -> `PAPI_stop`

-   For this, the counters are first written into a local array called `counters`.
+   For this, the counters are written into a local array called `counters`.
    Note that in the case of `sys_sage::PAPI_accum`, we need to provide an array with 0-valued entries, since the accumulation needs not to be done on temporary data, but on the previously stored counter values, which are queried from the _sys-sage_ topology at a later point.

-3. Depending on the event set, figure out which hardware thread the counters belong to and find its ID.
+3. Depending on the event set, figure out to which hardware thread the counters belong to and find its ID.
 Here, we need to make a case destinction:

    - If the event set has explicitely been attached to a hardware thread,